 When gardening or living in wooded areas, it is important to be familiar with poisonous plants that may be around your area.
 Be sure to research what type of plants that are poisonous in your area.
 When gardening or hiking you may come across common plants that look or are thought to be harmless, but if consumed in any way could cause illness and sometimes death.
 Plants use poisons as a natural way of defending themselves against predators.
 Poisonous plants could be right under your nose.

-Those who have horses or any kind of farmland should watch what type of plants that livestock may consume.
-Since horses and cattle consume plants all around them, consuming large doses of poisonous leaves or flowers can cause fatalities and could kill off entire livestock.
+Those who have horses or any farmland should watch what type of plants that livestock may consume.
+Since horses and cattle consume plants all around them, drinking large doses of poisonous leaves or flowers can cause fatalities and could kill off entire livestock.
 It would not only be a travesty in the loss of animal life, but it will also be a loss financially.
 In 1907, over 700 livestock fell dead overnight by consuming poisonous plants in Australia.

 The leaves of apricots and avocados are poisonous, and in the case of apricots if any of the leaves and twigs are consumed it could prove fatal to any sized human.
 Azalea flowers and nectar can also be deadly for both humans and animals if consumed.
 If growing any tree or plant then research to see if any of the leaves for stems are poisonous.
 If it proves to be toxic, then it is nothing to be panicked about since large amounts of poisonous plants would have to be consumed to leave any toxicity in the bloodstream.
 However, it is essential to know about any poisonous plants in your area if you have pets or children who like to eat things off the ground.